loosolab/jlu-bda-2020/README.md

 `-w, --width` single integer to determine the range of analysis on the chromosomes (peak +- w, default: 50)

-`-r, --redo_analysis` (optional) existing results will be executed again and overwritten

-`-cs, --component_size` (optional) single integer determining the component size for the analysis (will be calculated if not given)
+`-cs, --component_size` single integer determining the component size for the analysis (will be calculated if not given)

 `-o, --output_path` output directory for all data (default: `./`)

+`-r, --redo_analysis` existing results will be executed again and overwritten

+`--offline` runs the program in offline mode (will not query or download data from Deepblue)

+`--redo_file_validation` downloaded files will be validated and sorted again (even if no new files were downloaded)

+`--check_local_files` external directory containing Deepblue data (any files in this directory that would have to be downloaded will be copied from here into the output directory)

 The following (optional) arguments will not initiate the pipeline but display information gathered from already existing results: